A primer on semiconvex functions in general potential theories: Preliminaries

-Note that $\call M$ is a constant coefficient primitive subequation (it is closed and satisfies property (P)) and $\call M$ satisfies the negativity property (N).
-However, $\call M$ it is not a subequation because, having empty interior due to the factor $\{0\}$, it fails to satisfy the topological property (T).
-This trivial factor says that there may be monotonicity of $\call F$ with respect to the gradient variable $p \in \R^n$.
+with $\call N$ and $\call P$ defined as in \eqref{def:np}; that is, \eqref{monotone} always holds for $\call M$ being the minimal monotonicity cone $\call M_0$ defined in \eqref{MMC}.
+Note that $\call M_0$ is a constant coefficient primitive subequation (it is closed and satisfies property \eqref{(P)}) and it also satisfies the negativity property \eqref{(N)'}; however, we already noted that it is not a subequation because, having empty interior due to the factor $\{0\}$, it fails to satisfy the topological property \eqref{(T)'}.

-Assuming that $\call M$ can be enlarged to be a \emph{monotonicity cone subequation} satisfying \eqref{1moncon}, the only missing piece would be to prove that comparison holds for functions in $\tildee{\call M}(X)$.
-Notice that choosing $\call M$ as large as possible facilitates the proof of the ZMP for $\tildee{\call M}(X)$, which becomes smaller as $\call M$ increases.
-This represents the main observation to the monotonicity--duality method of Harvey and Lawson, as discussed in \cite{chlp}.
+Assuming that $\call M$ can be enlarged to be a \emph{monotonicity cone subequation} for which \eqref{monotone} holds, the only missing piece would be to prove that the zero maximum principle holds for functions in $\tildee{\call M}(X)$.
+Notice that choosing $\call M$ as large as possible facilitates the proof of \eqref{(ZMP)} for $\tildee{\call M}(X)$, which becomes smaller as $\call M$ increases.
+This represents the main observation of the monotonicity-duality method of Harvey and Lawson, as discussed in \cite{chlp}.\sid{monotonicity-duality method}

 Having derived the monotonicity-duality method, we will present a few illustrative applications of it.
-First, a pair of constant coefficient situations coming from \cite{hldir09, chlp} for which comparison holds on all bounded domains and the needed (ZMP) for the $\widetilde{\call M}$-subharmonics is accomplished by characterizing them.
-Then, beginning in the next subsection, we will discuss {\em strict comparison} for quasi-convex functions in the variable coefficient setting and for semicontinuous functions in the constant coefficient setting.
+First, in Section \ref{sec:cccc}, a pair of constant coefficient situations coming from \cite{chlp,hldir09} for which comparison holds on all bounded domains and the needed \eqref{(ZMP)} for the $\widetilde{\call M}$-subharmonics is accomplished by characterizing them.
+Then, in Section \ref{sec:SC}, we will discuss {\em strict comparison} for semiconvex functions in the variable coefficient setting and for semicontinuous functions in the constant coefficient setting.

-\subsection{Comparison with constant coefficients and sufficient monotonicity}
+\section{Comparison with constant coefficients and sufficient monotonicity}